 In contrast, wireless outdoor security cameras are easy to install and hide.
 Besides, if you want to change the installation place after the installation, it is very convenient to disassemble them.

-There are two main types of video storage you can choose between local and cloud.
+There are two main types of video storage between local and cloud.
 They are completely different.
 Local video storage means that your video is on a local device in your home, usually an SD card, and it can be played on any mobile device.

 On the other hand, you can store all your recorded video online in the cloud with cloud video storage.
 The video is instantly uploaded online to a secure location where it cannot be removed or deleted by human error.